- What you want to do.

 It is important to remember that everyone will not always agree with us, but what we want is to be able to have informative discussions on the three main types of questions that we will face (what, why, how).
 We are a part of teams, and we will have discussions with our teams.
 The more informative we are in those kinds of discussions the more we will find that others trust our judgment and our vision.
 Other people will double check our work and ask questions.
 This is a good thing.
 It means they are engaging with what we are doing.

 Together all of us are creating a narrative.
 Our job is to shape that narrative.
 Learn how to highlight and shadow during conversations to help keep the flow of the narrative in the direction you want.
 You want to learn to listen to the questions asked and make sure you are actually answering what others are asking and not what you think they are asking.
 You want to learn the many ways to shape that narrative to keep it pointed as you would like.
 To prepare for informative conversations it is good to have ready answers to the three questions that are used to shape your narrative.

 Why: When we say what we want to do, we should be ready with our why we think it should be done.
 Why we think something is not working or why we think it could be improved.
-Why is the discussion of the analysis.
-In the casino industry the discussions about coin in/win per unit/personal casino experience are all useful tools to explain why we want to modify machines.
-But each industry has their own whys.
+Why is the discussion of the analysis?
+In the casino industry, the discussions about the coin in/win per unit/personal casino experience are all useful tools to explain why we want to modify machines.
+But each industry has its own whys.
 Finding the whys that are most impactful to those around us will help us to convince others of our vision.

 These are three basic questions one must use to prep to ensure you are controlling your narrative in projects.
 I will flesh each of them out in later posts with more detail.
 But this is the summary to help get you on target.